0/SpanishAcquisition/docs/user/general_concepts.rst

 Resources
 =========

 Resources provide a way of interacting with devices in a generic way.
 They can be read-only (RO), write-only (WO), or read-write (RW).
+RO and RW resources are considered *readable*; WO and RW resources are considered *writable*.

 In the typical case, a device (eg. a multimeter) will provide several resources; there may be some RW resources (eg. integration time, auto-zero setting), and some RO ones (eg. measurement reading).
 WO resources are possible, but atypical.